 The first one stretches from the beginnings of programming to the mid 1970s.
 Programming books from those times were an often underestimated byproduct of the marketing budget of big companies such as IBM, and inherited the dry approach of most engineering books in the post-war era.
 They served their purpose well, although they can be hardly remembered.
 We have covered one such example in a previous edition of this series; suffice to say that the treatment of these big tomes targeted different times, and a different mindset.

-An interesting, enduring, albeit late example of this first era could be the classic “Algorithms + Data Structures = Programs” by Pascal’s creator, Niklaus Wirth; a recommeded read worth of its own entry in this series.
+An interesting, enduring, albeit late example of this first era could be the classic “Algorithms + Data Structures = Programs” by Pascal’s creator, Niklaus Wirth; a recommeded read, worthy of its own entry in this series.

 The second era can be called the “Hello, World!” era.
 It began with the venerable Kernighan & Ritchie’s “The C Programming Language”.
 During that era, most programming books, or dare I say all of them, included some kind of “Hello, World!” demo in the first chapter.
 Getting those words through the console is the first contact most developers had with most programming languages.
 Stroustrup’s book about C++, Dave Thomas’ about Ruby, Kochan’s on Objective-C, and Armstrong’s about Erlang, all contain a “Hello, World!” exercise in the first few chapters, or some variation thereof; I will leave to the reader the exercise of finding other references.